migtools/oadp-non-admin/docs/design/non_admin_backupstoragelocation.md

 1. User deletes the Non-Admin BSL resource.
 2. Controller deletes the Secret from the OADP namespace based on the Non-Admin BSL UUID.
 3. Controller deletes the Velero BSL resource from the OADP namespace based on the Non-Admin BSL UUID.
+4. Controller deletes the NonAdminBackups for the NaBSL from the user's namespace based on the Non-Admin BSL UUID.
-4. Controller removes the finalizer from the Non-Admin BSL resource.
+5. Controller removes the finalizer from the Non-Admin BSL resource.